image-source-control/image-source-control/readme.txt

 == Changelog ==

+= 1.3.7 =

+* added css classes to image lists for better css styling

 = 1.3.6 =

 * renamed post.php.js to post.js to avoid conflicts with some (broken) caching plugin rewrites